ai/visibilityjs/README.md

   on visibility state.
 * `visibility` – `visibility.core` and `visibility.timers` together.
 * `visibility.fallback` – fallback for browser without Page Visibility API.
-  It use document `focus`/`blur` events, so it say, that document in hidden, when browser just lose focus.
+  It use document `focus`/`blur` events, so document become to be hidden, when browser just lose focus, but still visible for user.

 ### Ruby on Rails